digital-work-lab/handbook/docs/lab_basics/it_sytems.md

 # Learning Platform

 Learning platforms are essential for students as well as teachers.
-These platforms allow the teachers to connect with their students, strucutre their materials, publish contents like Presentations, Scripts, videos, quizzes and providing a central platform for students and teachers to communicate via forums.
+These platforms allow the teachers to connect with their students, structure their materials, publish contents like Presentations, Scripts, videos, quizzes and providing a central platform for students and teachers to communicate via forums.

 ## [Virtual Campus](https://vc.uni-bamberg.de/moodle/mod/page/view.php?id=225164) (Powered by [moodle](https://docs.moodle.org/39/de/Hauptseite))